FabusLuebbus/AnkiLive/README.md

 # AnkiLive

-A tool for creating Anki flashcards from lecture slides.
+A tool for creating Anki flashcards from lecture slides without having to jump back and forth between the pdf viewer and anki.

 ## Overview